Tag Archives: 2019 Films

 Grade: A

-Jojo Rabbit (2019) is quite simply put a satire.
-This type of film, and this style of filmmaking, is not intended for all pallets.
+This type of film, and this style of filmmaking, is not intended for all palates.
 The subject of Nazis and Adolf Hitler will hit too close to home for some viewers, especially considering this film is being classified as a comedy, albeit a dark one.

 With this risk in mind, the film has a fabulous message, is quirky, well-acted, and a marvelous piece of work.
 But it is a gradual, acquired taste, and not everyone will leave theaters feeling satisfied.
 I sure did.

-Director, Taika Waititi, a Jewish man, is careful to toe the line with his story, teetering close to the edge, but never going too far overboard.
+Director Taika Waititi, a Jewish man, is careful to toe the line with his story, teetering close to the edge, but never going too far overboard.

-He is careful not to offend those who may have close ties to World War II, the horrific events that took place or disrespect the scars that remain.
-Rather, he teaches a lesson of acceptance, humanity, and pathos.
+Instead, he teaches a lesson of acceptance, humanity, and pathos.
 A laugh one moment leads to tragedy and tears the next, making Jojo Rabbit quite the robust emotional experience.

-The time is the 1940’s, setting Germany, as Roman Griffin Davis portrays the title character, a Hitler Youth who finds out his mother (Scarlett Johansson) is hiding a Jewish girl, Elsa, (Thomasin McKenzie) in their attic.
+The time is the 1940s, setting Germany, as Roman Griffin Davis portrays the title character, a Hitler Youth who finds out his mother (Scarlett Johansson) is hiding a Jewish girl, Elsa (Thomasin McKenzie), in their attic.

 He eventually forges a close bond with Elsa.

-With quick editing and fast monotone dialogue, the characters initially appear silly and trite, with witty responses to weird situations.
-As the relationships deepen the audience comes to fall in love with them.
-Davis is a wonderful child actor and the heart of the film.
+With quick editing and fast-paced monotone dialogue, the characters initially appear silly and trite, yet offer witty responses to unusual situations.
+As the relationships deepen, the audience comes to fall in love with them.

-They have been caught aiding Jewish people and are a deathly symbol to present.
-Rosie tells Jojo not to look away for these people did what little they could do.
-This scene is a poignant one.
+They have been caught aiding Jewish people and are a deadly symbol to present.
+Rosie tells Jojo not to look away, for these people did what little they could.

-The LGBTQ angle is implied, but only skirted over so that the point is vague and mysterious.
-The Captain stands very close by his second-in-command, Finkel, and a scene at the pool will make many wonders about the true relationship between the men.
+The Captain stands very close by his second-in-command, Finkel, and a scene at the pool will make many wonder about the proper relationship between the men.

 Finally, Yorki, Jojo’s best friend, is just adorable, providing sweetness and genuine quality that is undeniably benevolent.
 McKenzie, as the frightened yet strong Elsa, is courageous to a fault.
-Stubborn and tough, she softens to Jojo as they get to know each other.
+Stubborn and inflexible, she softens to Jojo as they get to know each other.

 Her mysterious boyfriend, Nathan, never seen on-screen, plays a prominent role and is a key to the relationship between her and Jojo.
 The characters are an integral part of the film.